guillermodulce/eCommerce_Elektra/README.md

 _This project was made for CS50x final project_

 A simple app to register new products in a catalog of an electronic products store.
+In this first version, the application allows you to create an administrator user, who, after successfully logging in, can create categories and subcategories.
+Within these categories, the administrator can add products, with their details, such as brand, model, description, price and images.

 I exclusively used the tools, frameworks and resources studied in the HarvardX CS50 course.